Community (ecology)

 A bear with a salmon.
 Interspecific interactions such as predation are a key aspect of community ecology.

-In ecology, a community is a group or association of populations of two or more different species occupying the same geographical area at the same time, also known as a biocoenosis, biotic community, biological community, ecological community, or life assemblage.
+In ecology, a community is a group or association of populations of multiple species occupying the same geographical area at the same time, also known as a biocoenosis, biotic community, biological community, ecological community, or life assemblage.
 The term community has a variety of uses.
 In its simplest form it refers to groups of organisms in a specific place or time, for example, "the fish community of Lake Ontario before industrialization".

 Community ecology or synecology is the study of the interactions between species in communities on many spatial and temporal scales, including the distribution, structure, abundance, demography, and interactions of coexisting populations.
 The primary focus of community ecology is on the interactions between populations as determined by specific genotypic and phenotypic characteristics.
 It is important to understand the origin, maintenance, and consequences of species diversity when evaluating community ecology.

 Community ecology also takes into account abiotic factors that influence species distributions or interactions (e.g. annual temperature or soil pH).
 For example, the plant communities inhabiting deserts are very different from those found in tropical rainforests due to differences in annual precipitation.
 Humans can also affect community structure through habitat disturbance, such as the introduction of invasive species.

 On a deeper level the meaning and value of the community concept in ecology is up for debate.
 Communities have traditionally been understood on a fine scale in terms of local processes constructing (or destructing) an assemblage of species, such as the way climate change is likely to affect the make-up of grass communities.
 Recently this local community focus has been criticized.
 Robert Ricklefs, a professor of biology at the University of Missouri and author of Disintegration of the Ecological Community, has argued that it is more useful to think of communities on a regional scale, drawing on evolutionary taxonomy and biogeography, where some species or clades evolve and others go extinct.
 Today, community ecology focuses on experiments and mathematical models, however, it used to focus primarily on patterns of organisms.
 For example, taxonomic subdivisions of communities are called populations, while functional partitions are called guilds.